second-state/crunw/docs/examples/http_socket_app.md

 sudo ./kubernetes/cluster/kubectl.sh run --expose --port=1234 -it --rm --restart=Never server-demo --image=tpmccallum/http_server:latest /http_server.wasm
 ```

+## Check what services are running - after expose flag

 If we run the above `sudo ./kubernetes/cluster/kubectl.sh get svc` code again, we will see this new service running on port `1234`

 ```bash